redis/docs/content/integrate/write-behind/quickstart/write-behind-guide.md

 ## Prerequisites

-The only prerequisite for running RDI write-behind is [Redis Gears Python](https://redis.com/modules/redis-gears/) >= 1.2.6 installed on the Redis Enterprise Cluster and enabled for the database you want to mirror to the downstream data store.
+The only prerequisite for running Write-behind is [Redis Gears Python](https://redis.com/modules/redis-gears/) >= 1.2.6 installed on the Redis Enterprise Cluster and enabled for the database you want to mirror to the downstream data store.
 For more information, see
 [RedisGears installation]({{< relref "/integrate/write-behind/installation/install-redis-gears" >}}).

 ## Preparing the write-behind pipeline

 - Install [RDI CLI]({{< relref "/integrate/write-behind/installation/install-rdi-cli" >}}) on a Linux host that has connectivity to your Redis Enterprise Cluster.
-- Run the [`configure`]({{< relref "/integrate/write-behind/reference/cli/redis-di-configure" >}}) command to install the RDI Engine on your Redis database, if you have not used this Redis database with RDI write-behind before.
+- Run the [`configure`]({{< relref "/integrate/write-behind/reference/cli/redis-di-configure" >}}) command to install the RDI Engine on your Redis database, if you have not used this Redis database with Write-behind before.
 - Run the [`scaffold`]({{< relref "/integrate/write-behind/reference/cli/redis-di-scaffold" >}}) command with the type of data store you want to use, for example:

   ```bash